blessx/Healthcare_Automation_Scripts/Manual_TestSuite.md

 ***

 **Purpose and Objectives**

-This manual is intended to teach QA or other staff how to run Katalon scripts through running a test suites for doing re-testing on each screen or feature of the Pocket Healthcare application.
-The success of this automated test is that QA reduces the time it takes to perform regression tests, especially when the application is large.
+This manual is intended to teach QA or other staff how to run Katalon test scripts through running a test suite for the purpose of doing a retesting on each screen or feature of the Pocket Healthcare application.
+The success of this automation test is to reduce the time that QA takes to perform regression and retesting tests, especially when the application is getting bigger.

 **What you need**
 1. A running Katalon Studio.